alicanuzumcu/question/README.md

 input:'ABBCDDEFGGGH' => output:'DEFG' and length:4

 Examples are clear to understand logic i think, however we should be careful about small and big letters because computers understand as like different letters.
-To get rid of this problem we ı have used a built in function which makes all letters big so the problem is solved now.
+To get rid of this problem ı have used a built in function which makes all letters big so the problem is solved now.
 For example if we wouldn't solve the problem it would be like that, input:'ALICcAN' => output:'ALICcAN' and length:7